 Our much simplified competitive cruising rules include voluntary penalties to be 360 turns performed well clear of other boats as soon as possible so as to avoid causing interference to others.
 There are no protests in this club.

 We require members to conduct themselves in an exemplary manner, showing courtesy and politeness to spectators, the general public, residents and to fellow members at all times.
 That is a non negotiable.
 Misconduct by a member will result in suspension or termination of membership.

 Our expectation is that all members will help in the running of the club and cruises (consistent with their capacity to do so).
 This means such things as setting up flags, helping with the barbecue, the dinghy and so on.
 We ask that it not be left to others or only the committee.
 All members are entitled to a pleasurable days sailing without having to repeatedly do ALL the work.
 Be a good member and share the load is an ethic we encourage, its good fun anyway.

 Sailing course cards and maps are made available to club members who participate in the structured cruises.

 Sailing at Mawson Lakes takes place over 4 days of the week, with Saturday afternoon and Tuesdays the main days.

 Note.
 Salisbury Council Bylaws preclude the use of noisy powered boats of any type or size on the lake.
 Powered model boats are restricted to low speed e.g. silent electric or steam boats.
 We ask all to respect that.
-Every Tuesday is when our enthusiast bring out their model Tugboats, cabin cruisers and all types of sailboats etc.
+Every Tuesday is when our enthusiast bring out their model Tugboats, cabin cruisers and all types of model and sailboats etc.